aio-libs/aiohttp/docs/web_reference.rst

                       shutdown_timeout=60.0, ssl_context=None)

-   An utility function for running an application, serving it until keyboard iterrupt and performing graceful shutdown.
+   An utility function for running an application, serving it until keyboard interrupt and performing a :ref:`aiohttp-web-graceful-shutdown`.

    Suitable as handy tool for scaffolding aiohttp based projects.
    Perhaps production config will use more sophisticated runner but it